-Disciplinary level 1: Required coaching/reinforcement training

-Disciplinary level 2: Warning letter issued to contractor which increases the programmatic inspection rate (up to 100%) and specifies potential consequences should it be escalated to disciplinary level 3

-Disciplinary level 3: Disciplinary escalation to be determined based on severity and frequency of identified issues
+1st Fail Disciplinary level 1: Required coaching/reinforcement training 2nd Fail Disciplinary level 2: Warning letter issued outingto contractor that the program iswhich increasinges the programmatic inspection rate (up to 100%) and specifying specifies potential consequences of a third failshould it be escalated to disciplinary level 3 3rd FailDisciplinary level 3: Disciplinary escalation to be determined based on severity and frequency of identified issues.

-Potential disciplinary level 3 actions may include reduced prospective participating contractor allocations in the residential segment, suspension from submitting applications, or other actions up to and including program suspension or termination.
+Potential 3rd Fail disciplinaryPotential disciplinary level 3 actions may include increased programmatic and QA/QC inspection rate (up to 100%), reduced prospective participating contractor allocations in the residential segment, suspension from submitting applications, or other actions up to and including program suspension or termination.